ceph/ceph/doc/start/quick-start.rst

 Ceph v0.55 and above have authentication enabled by default.
 You should explicitly enable or disable authentication with version 0.55 and above.
 The example configuration provides ``auth`` entries for authentication.
-For details on Ceph authentication see `Ceph Authentication`_.
+For details on Ceph authentication see `Cephx Configuration Reference`_ and `Cephx Guide`_.

-.. _Ceph Authentication: ../../rados/operations/authentication
+.. _Cephx Guide: ../../rados/operations/authentication
+.. _Cephx Configuration Reference: ../../rados/configuration/auth-config-ref

 Deploy the Configuration
 ========================